videoDAC/streaming-back-end/ROADMAP.md

 ![image](https://user-images.githubusercontent.com/59374467/71674822-98bded80-2d7c-11ea-9818-25970c4c5e81.png)

-Then `publisher 1` publishes HELLO in red text on a transparent backgroun:
+Then `publisher 1` publishes HELLO in red text on a transparent background 500x500:

 ![image](https://user-images.githubusercontent.com/59374467/71674945-f6523a00-2d7c-11ea-991f-a871bae2736c.png)

 Then, `viewer 0` requests to watch `publisher 1`'s streaming content layered on top of `publisher 0`'s streaming content:

 ![hello_layered](https://user-images.githubusercontent.com/59374467/71675146-74164580-2d7d-11ea-85b9-d5847ba85ed8.png)

+Such a feature would allow publishers to layer their content on top of each other, potentially paving the way towards a permissionless Audio and Visual collaborative creative space on an infinite permissionless digital stage - musicians, artists, photographers, cameramen, smartphone-owners, mixing their own AV streams with other people's streams...

+Then if we can get money flowing into this model, divided up based on who contributed what, then we have a whole new way of funding global collaborative digital art... like a DAO++.

+### Content Index

+Create an index of all the content currently streaming on the stage.

+e.g. a single page, published as HTML over HTTP 8935, show all current AV streams autoplay unmuted.
+Call it "montage.html".

 ## Publisher Product